bolemo/aegis/WEB.README.md

 ## Tabs
 ### STATUS

-This tab displays the status of Aegis, if it is set or unset, running or stopped, or if there is a problem.
+...This tab displays the status of Aegis, if it is set or unset, running or stopped, or if there is a problem.
-It gives some extra information about the **Setting status** (is aegis setup or not), the **Directives generation times** (what was the last time the master blocking and bypassing rules were set) and the **Uprear information** (information on the last time aegis was (re)started).
+...It gives some extra information about the **Setting status** (is aegis setup or not), the **Directives generation times** (what was the last time the master blocking and bypassing rules were set) and the **Uprear information** (information on the last time aegis was (re)started).

 ### COMMAND
 From this tab, you can pilot aegis.